ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-Security-Consideration}
-Gateways are of particular interest to attackers because they are a kind of end-to-end pipeline that enable the transferral of digital assets to external networks or systems.
+Gateways are of particular interest to attackers because they are a kind of end-to-end pipeline that enables the transferral of digital assets to external networks or systems.
 Thus, attacking a gateway may be attractive to attackers instead of the network behind a gateway.

-As such, hardware hardening technologies and tamper-resistant crypto-processors (e.g. TPM, Secure Enclaves, SGX) should be considered for implementations of gateways.
+As such, hardware hardening technologies and tamper-resistant crypto-processors (e.g. TPM, Secure Enclaves, SGX) should be considered for the implementation of gateways.

 # IANA Consideration